 Both products came to market around the same time, although Salesforce.com has significantly higher marketplace momentum.
 Salesforce not only defined a category of computing, but they have executed extremely well on all fronts – including sales, marketing and technology.
 Both companies, salesforce.com and The Sage Group plc, are publicly traded and are very stable financially.

 Both applications are easy to use and experience high end user adoption.
 Both are highly customizable and allow for consolidating functionality from one or more legacy databases into a single solution.

 While there are many similarities between these two products, there are a number of important differences.

 Update 2015-05-12: Sage and Salesforce have announced a global strategic partnership.

 Cloud vs. On-Premise

 The biggest difference is that Salesforce was designed, from the beginning, to be a hosted, multi-tenant application.
 Sage CRM, on the other hand, was originally designed to be a single instance, in-house installed application.

-While there is a hosted, multi-tenant version of Sage CRM called SageCRM.com, this is a relatively basic version of the product.
+While there is a hosted, multi-tenant version of Sage CRM called SageCRM.com, this is a currently a more basic version of the product.
 This article will focus on the on-premise version of Sage CRM.

 We won’t go into all the differences between hosting and owning software, but generally speaking, Salesforce requires no IT resources to run.
 On the other hand, any in-house solution requires installing and maintaining a server or servers – which includes managing uptime, software updates and backups.